 DraftKings (DKNG) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the company had lost 10.39% in the past month.
-In that same time, the Consumer Discretionary sector lost 2.43%, while the S&P 500 gained 7.34%.
+Heading into today, shares of the company had lost 16.66% over the past month, lagging the Consumer Discretionary sector's loss of 8.01% and the S&P 500's gain of 5.21% in that time.

-DKNG will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of -$0.50, down 177.78% from the prior-year quarter.
+DKNG will be looking to display strength as it nears its next earnings release, which is expected to be May 7, 2021.
+On that day, DKNG is projected to report earnings of -$0.50 per share, which would represent a year-over-year decline of 177.78%.
 Our most recent consensus estimate is calling for quarterly revenue of $221.65 million, up 150.34% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for DKNG.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors might also notice recent changes to analyst estimates for DKNG.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.61% lower.
-DKNG is currently sporting a Zacks Rank of #4 (Sell).
+Over the past month, the Zacks Consensus EPS estimate has moved 3.36% higher.
+DKNG is holding a Zacks Rank of #4 (Sell) right now.

 The Gaming industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 211, putting it in the bottom 17% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 221, which puts it in the bottom 13% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report